LaunchCode-Education-Archived/skills-back-end-csharp/studios/cities/README.md

 To sort the `cities` list, we use `NameComparer`, which is located in the `Comparers/` folder and namespace of the project. `NameComparer` implements `IComparer<City>` by providing the `Compare(City, City)` method.
 Since sorting by `Name` is just sorting alphabetically by name, we use the `string.Compare(string, string)` method with the `Name` properties of the given input parameters.

 The `IComparer<T>` interface contains one method: `Compare(T, T)`.
-It returns an integer which determines which of the two objects comes "before" the other, or is "less than" the other.
-If the int is less than zero, then the first parameter comes before the second.
-If the int is zero, then they are "the same".
-If the int is greater than zero, then the second parameter comes before the first.
+It returns an integer which determines which of the two objects comes "before" (in other words, "is less than") the other.
+If the integer is less than zero, then the first parameter comes before the second.
+If the integer is zero, then they are "the same".
+If the integer is greater than zero, then the second parameter comes before the first.
 You can think of the result of calling `Compare(x, y)` as being the "value" of subtracting `x - y`.
 If `x` is smaller than `y`, this value is negative, if `x` is larger than `y`, this value is positive.

 In order to sort the list, the comparer object is passed in to the `Sort` method for it to use.
 The list is sorted "in place".
-In other words, rather than returning a new list that is sorted, `Sort` sorts the given list by reordering its contents.
+In other words, rather than returning a new list that is sorted, `Sort` sorts the given list by reordering its contents (i.e., the original list is mutated).

 ## Your Task